 By October 1st of this year, an email notification is sent to all current faculty, staff, and enrolled students that notifies them of the availability of the updated Annual Security and Fire Safety Report.
-Free copies are available to the public during regular business hours at the Campus Public Safety Office located at 382 Wightman Street, Ashland, Oregon 97520.
+Free copies are available to the public during regular business hours at the Office of the General Counsel Office located in Churchill Hall 1250 Siskiyou Blvd, Ashland, Oregon 97520.